w3c/wai-presentations2all/index.md

 ### Be visible.

-Also be in good light so participants can see your face when you talk, which helps some people hear and understand better.
-Especially when you don't have a microphone, be careful not to face away from the audience to read projected material.
+Be in good light when you talk so participants can see your face.
+This helps some people hear and understand better.
+Be careful not to face away from the audience to read projected material, particularly if you don't have a microphone.

 ### <span id="usemic">Use a microphone.</span>

-Even in a small room, some people might need the audio electronically, including people using [ALDs/hearing loops](#ald){:.termref} and remote [CART](#cart){:.termref} writers.
+Some people might need the audio electronically, even in a small room.
+This will particularly benefit people using [ALDs/hearing loops](#ald){:.termref} and remote
+[CART](#cart){:.termref} writers.
 Note that if you ask "Can everyone hear me OK?" some people might be uncomfortable saying that they cannot.

 ### Ensure that all relevant sound is audible through the sound system.

-For example, if the audience doesn't have a microphone, repeat their questions and comments into your microphone before replying.
+For example, before replying, repeat questions and comments from the audience if they don't have a microphone.

 ### <span id="visuals">Cover all displayed text.</span>

 Say all of the information that is on each slide.
-(This does not mean that you have to read the slide exactly as it is, it just means that you cover the visual information in what you say.)
+(This does not mean that you have to read the slide exactly as it is.
+It  just means that you cover the visual information in what you say.)

 ### Describe pertinent parts of graphics, videos, and other visuals.